 However, Kraken has recently suffered through some service outages, as its structure pretty much collapsed in the wake of crypto-craze of late 2017, a fact Jared at Bitcoin Noobs points out.
 The company has addressed this issue with a recent upgrade to its network, which users are hoping will solve those problems and return Kraken to the good graces of crypto traders around the globe.

-Initially set up as a cloud mining provider, CEX.io has successfully pivoted, and it has become one of the most reputable cryptocurrency exchanges, trusted by over a million users worldwide.
+Initially set up as a cloud mining provider, CEX.io has successfully pivoted, and it has become one of the most reputable cryptocurrency exchanges, trusted by over two million users worldwide.

-As Harsh Agrawal at Coinsutra puts it, in addition to its sleek interface and security features, CEX.io also offers great customer service — a factor somewhat hard to come by, as most exchanges struggle to cope with the high demand in this industry.
+As Harsh Agrawal at Coinsutra puts it, in addition to its user-friendly interface and advanced security features, CEX.io also offers great customer service — a factor somewhat hard to come by, as most exchanges struggle to cope with the high demand in this industry.
+To promptly respond to the emergent problems, the customer support team at CEX.IO interacts with the users not only through the website’s Help Center, but in social media as well.

 CEX.io also benefits from being available in most countries, according to Tayyab at Proo World.
 This is a direct consequence of its compliance with anti-money laundering (AML) and know your customer (KYC) practices.
-Much like Kraken, CEX.io also struggled with coping with the wild crypto-mania at the end of 2017, but the company has also guaranteed those problems are in the past.
+Much like Kraken, CEX.io also struggled with coping with the wild crypto-mania at the end of 2017, and was forced to temporarily close new registrations due to the heavy rush of customers, but the company has also guaranteed those problems are in the past.
 We’ll see in the next bull run.

 Bitfinex offers a vast range of features, almost as varied as the number of cryptocurrencies that can be acquired on this exchange.